younginnovations/internship-challenges/front-end/catalog/readme.md

 #### Problem

 1. Open the Frontend Challenge UI using this [Figma link](https://www.figma.com/file/XRnfVIsxJLoyJIzuUqQto0/Internship-Test---Frontend?type=design&node-id=0-1&mode=design).
 2. Once open, you'll  be able to see following screen:
  - Homepage
-5. Your assignment is to turn the "Homepage" screen into an interactive web page using HTML/ CSS and JS.
-You also need to implement the dropdown menu and the popup searchbox.
+3. Your assignment is to turn the "Homepage" screen into an interactive web page using HTML/ CSS and JS.
+You also need to implement the dropdown menu and the popup searchbox and carousel.
+4. Additionally, integrate the provided API endpoint to display news articles in the designated news section.
+Here's the endpoint - (https://raw.githubusercontent.com/younginnovations/internship-challenges/master/front-end/news_list.json)
 5. Upload the html/css/js file into your repo

 We'll be looking into following aspects of your assignment and using them as judging criteria: